jdibenes/hl2ss/README.md

 - Download calibration (e.g., camera intrinsics) for the Front Camera and Research Mode sensors (except Magnetometer).
 - Optional per-frame pose for the Front Camera and Research Mode sensors streams.
 - Client can configure the bitrate of the H264, HEVC, and AAC encoded streams.
-- Client can configure the resolution and framerate of the Front Camera (see [etc/hl2_capture_formats.txt](https://github.com/jdibenes/hl2ss/blob/main/etc/hl2_capture_formats.txt) for a list of supported formats).
+- For the Front Camera, the client can configure the resolution, framerate, focus, white balance, iso speed, and exposure (see [etc/hl2_capture_formats.txt](https://github.com/jdibenes/hl2ss/blob/main/etc/hl2_capture_formats.txt) for a list of supported formats).
-- Client can configure the focus, white balance, iso speed, and exposure of the Front Camera.

 The Python scripts in the [viewer](https://github.com/jdibenes/hl2ss/tree/main/viewer) directory demonstrate how to connect to the server, receive the data, unpack it, and decode it in real time.